-- A Note: This plug-in is located in: Plugins -> Container plug-ins -> Data - (i) Information: DataPool plug-ins only work properly on a single channel on the same machine.

-Values are between 0 and 100 (0 =transparent, 100 =opaque).
+Note: This plug-in is located in: Plugins -> Container plug-ins -> Data information: DataPool plug-ins only work properly on a single channel on the same machine.
+Values are between 0 and 100 (0 = transparent, 100 = opaque).
 Note: An Alpha plug-in must be assigned on the controlled container.